Casimir IV Jagiellon: Dynastic struggle

 In 1427, the Polish nobility initiated an anti-Jagiellonian opposition and attempted to have Władysław II Jagiełło's sons Władysław III and Casimir IV Jagiellon declared illegitimate to the Polish throne as they, being sons of a Lithuanian noblewoman Sophia of Halshany, had no blood link to the previous ruling Polish dynasty, the Piasts, however Casimir's father ensured the succession for his sons.
 Moreover, the death of Casimir's elder brother, Władysław III, at the Battle of Varna (1444) during a crusade against the Ottoman Empire, created a potentially dangerous leadership vacuum.
-Władysław's death left Poland without a clear successor and Casimir was fraught with political maneuvering and rivalries within the Polish nobile class.
+Władysław's death left Poland without a clear successor and Casimir was fraught with political manoeuvring and rivalries within the Polish nobility class.

 After a three-year interregnum marred by political contestation and negotiations, Casimir was elected King of Poland in 1447.
 His ascension was supported by key factions, but not without opposition.
-The Prussian Confederation, composed of the cities in the region of Prussia, as well as some nobles viewed his reign as a shift towards centralisation.
+The Prussian Confederation, composed of the cities in the region of Prussia, as well as some nobles, viewed his reign as a shift towards centralisation.
 Casimir's acceptance of the Polish crown was contingent upon his willingness to adopt a dual role as both King of Poland and Grand Duke of Lithuania, thereby maintaining the balance of power between the two realms.
-At his coronation on June 25, 1447, Casimir became both the King of Poland and Grand Duke of Lithuania, a position he would hold until his death.
+At his coronation on 25 June 1447, Casimir became both the King of Poland and Grand Duke of Lithuania, a position he would hold until his death.

 Royal authority

-The question of the political relationship between Poland and Lithuania was an ongoing handicap throughout Casimir’s reign.
+The question of the political relationship between Poland and Lithuania was an ongoing handicap throughout Casimir IV's reign.
 While the two states had been bound together in personal union since the Union of Krewo (1385), they were politically distinct entities, each with its own laws and institutions.
-Poland then was more of a homogenous and Catholic society whereas Lithuania remained multicultural and a predominantly Eastern Orthodox dominion that expanded across vast regions once part of the Kievan Rus.
+Poland then was more of a homogenous and Catholic society, whereas Lithuania remained multicultural and a predominantly Eastern Orthodox dominion that expanded across vast regions once part of the Kievan Rus.
 It was also highly decentralised.

-Casimir worked to harmonize the interests of the Polish and Lithuanian nobility while also maintaining his position as the supreme ruler of both states.
+Casimir worked to harmonise the interests of the Polish and Lithuanian nobility while also maintaining his position as the supreme ruler of both states.
 The Tęczyński family often mediated between the crown and the upper class.
 Their influence ensured that Casimir had strong support within the domestic sphere while advancing his diplomatic agenda abroad.
 In Lithuania, the Grand Chancellor of Lithuania, Mikołaj II Radziwiłł, was instrumental in strengthening ties with the Polish Crown while safeguarding Lithuanian autonomy.
 He was nicknamed "Amor Poloniae" by contemporaries due to his pro-Polish stance and sentiment.
-Casimir's reign was marked by efforts to enhance cooperation, and also strived to secure southern and eastern frontiers which were constantly threatened by the Crimean Tatars and the Grand Duchy of Moscow.
+Casimir's reign was marked by efforts to enhance cooperation, and he also strived to secure the southern and eastern frontiers, which were constantly threatened by the Crimean Tatars and the Grand Duchy of Moscow.